delaudio/delaudio/README.md

 ### Hi!
 I'm Federico Del Gaudio

-I'm a Product Engineer with a passion for Computer Music and Creative Coding.<br/>
+I'm a Frontend Engineer with a passion for Computer Music and Creative Coding.<br/>

 <div align="center">